INTRODUCTION SOLID TIMBER MANUAL 2.0

 INTRODUCTION 9 Assemblies with additional details available online You can find our Solid Timber Manual Online Tool at www.massivholzhandbuch.com/en.
 All shown assemblies as well as supplementing details and component ratings are available in this database.
 Your benefit: You can download all drawing files and documents directly and use them in your CAD program.

 INTRODUCTION 10 TWO PARTNERS, ONE VISION Developing systems for living space worth living and sustainable and functional buildings – this is the vision that connects binderholz and Saint-Gobain Rigips Austria. binderholz – letting ideas roam freely In the timber industry, the name of Binder stands for tradition and integrity, combined with high-tech and innovation.
-Still only a small sawmill operation 60 years ago, the family operation has become a leading European company today, equipped with cutting-edge technologies and production methods, with a corresponding reputation on the timber market.
-Apart from the headquarters in Fügen in Tyrol binderholz has 28 further sites.
-Around 5,000 employees at five Austrian, five German, fourteen British, one Latvian, two Finish and two US sites share passion for wood.
+From humble beginnings as a small sawmill more than 70 years ago, the family-run binderholz has grown into a fully integrated group of companies that utilises state-of-the-art technology and manufacturing methods.
+Besides its original headquarters in Fügen, Austria, binderholz operates 60 other sites.
+Some 6,300 employees at Austrian, German, British, Latvian, Finish and US sites share a passion for wood.
 Our solid wood products range from lumber, profiled timber, single and multi-ply laminated solid wood panels and glulam to binderholz CLT BBS.
-These are complemented by DIY products such as garden wood, wood for construction and multipurpose boards.
+These are complemented by DIY products such as garden wood, construction wood and multi-purpose boards as well as wooden pallets and customised packaging solutions.
 Residual wood accruing during production is turned into densified biofuels, green electricity, pressboard pallets and pressed pallet blocks.
 Handling the wonderful raw material wood and of the environment responsibly guarantees high-quality solid timber products and biofuels. binderholz sees to the right raw material.
 All products are produced sustainably and efficiently according to the zero-waste principle and the resource wood is used to 100%.
 The energy-efficient processing that is sparing on resources assures an ecological, cost-aware and individual end product.
 By means of solutions based on energy and environmental awareness, wood can be used with a good conscience. binderholz owes its reputation to providing elaborate customer care and its proximity to the customers, a product range and a price policy that are accordingly aligned to the market, as well as to binderholz’s quality management.
 As a competent partner, binderholz is at its customers’ side with many years of experience, as well as tried and proven construction solutions using solid timber.
 Experts of the highly capable technical department offer comprehensive consulting and well-founded service.
 The qualified engineers, construction technicians and draftsmen provide competent support in all matters relating to statics and design, building physics and fire protection.
 In the development of building concepts, drafts of load-bearing structures and detail solutions, too, the experienced binderholz expert team is effectively at your side.
 Each building is a symbiosis of the most diverse materials.
 A special combination is the connection of binderholz CLT BBS and dry construction systems of Saint-Gobain Rigips Austria.
 The benefits of one material support those of the other.
 Sustainability, the careful handling of resources and the energy-efficient operation of the buildings play a particularly important role in these considerations.
 To realise this aim, the companies bundle their know-how, development potential and consulting competency.

 INTRODUCTION 11 Rigips – sustainability in the DNA Rigips drywall is one of the leading brands for modern interior finishing solutions in the German-speaking market and it is part of the SaintGobain Group, one of the world’s 100 largest industrial corporations.
 Rigips offers diverse system solutions including all components needed for the purposes of the modern, dry and design-oriented interior finishing.
 The sparing use of natural resources is particularly important to the company.
 Therefore, the strict requirements that the company has imposed on itself go far beyond the legally mandated values.
 Rigips Austria was founded in the year 1971 and has shaped dry construction in Austria over recent decades.
 By now, the company has three sites in Austria and multiple sales representations additionally in South East European countries.
 While capacity is being expanded continuously, the pollutant emissions have minimised to near zero and energy consumption has been reduced by more than 30%.
 Rigips Germany has nine production sites and two logistics centres in Germany.
 Here, plasterboards, fibre reinforced plasterboard, dry screed and accessories are developed, produced and marketed under the Rigips trademark.
 Sustainability is of central importance for Rigips.
 The innovative Rigips systems are therefore the ideal addition to timber construction.
 They round out the natural advantages of the building material wood with the ecological products of Rigips. binderholz CLT BBS The cross laminated timber CLT BBS (see Figure 1) has a multi-layered and completely solid timber design.
 By pasting lengthwise and traverse layers, the “working” of the wood, meaning swelling or shrinking, is reduced to a negligible measure.
 This way, it can safely fulfil the requirements for a modern construction material.
 The material is monolithic, meaning in a certain sense made of “one piece of wood” with 0.6% ecologically harmless glue.
 The solid finished part can bear heavy loads, is fire resistant, can be installed quickly and dryly, and has sound and heat insulating effects.
 It regulates the room humidity and thereby creates a comfortable and well-balanced room climate – in the summer as well as in the winter.
 It simplifies planning and construction.
 CLT BBS guarantees defined building physical and mechanical characteristics; this is why the planned building physics can be implemented and tested easily.
 Many planners quote this as being one of the greatest benefits of the CLT BBS construction design.
 No complexity in design, no films, no complicated details.
 Planning, construction and control – everything made simple.
 Figure 1 – binderholz CLT BBS Rigips dry construction systems The dry interior finishing with systems made of plasterboard or fibre reinforced plasterboards (see Figure 2) has become well established for multiple reasons in architecture as well as in the private and public sphere: dry construction systems are standardised, easy to install and nonetheless permit the realisation of rooms with sophisticated design.
 Based on their composition, plasterboard products are ideally suited to master challenges of fire protection, acoustics and sound insulation, and they can be used permanently in wet rooms.
 Rigips boards are recommended in terms building biology and they contribute to a comfortable room climate.
 Figure 2 – Dry construction systems of Saint-Gobain Rigips Austria